alicewriteswrongs/secrets/README.md

 Secrets will open the notes in your `$EDITOR`.
 If you haven't set that before it's probably Vim or nano?

-To add a new secret (foo)
+To get rid of useless secrets (like foo) do:

 ```
 secrets delete foo
 ```

-to get rid of useless secrets (like foo)
+To put the contents of foo on `stdout` try:

 ```
 secrets echo foo
 ```

-to put the contents of foo on `stdout`, and finally
+and finally, do:

 ```
 secrets foo
 ```

-to edit foo.
+to edit an existing note foo.
 Nice!

 ##Warnings and disclaimers and blah